-In 2012, Washington State legalized the use of recreational marijuana, instantly prompting the expansion of dispensaries around Pullman, including ones near the Washington-Idaho state line.
+In 2012, Washington state legalized the use of recreational marijuana, instantly prompting the expansion of dispensaries around Pullman, including ones near the Washington state-Idaho border.

 This has sparked some debate among Palouse residents, particularly in Moscow.

-University of Idaho ASUI Chief of Staff Jordan Johnson, 27, was first introduced to marijuana when she was 7 years old.
+Jordan Johnson was first introduced to marijuana when she was 7 years old.

 “I didn’t actually know what it was at the time,” Johnson said.
 “I just thought my mom was like smoking cigarettes, but they smelled different.”

-It wasn’t until high school she discovered the true reasoning behind her mother’s frequent marijuana use.
+It was not until high school she discovered the true reasoning behind her mother’s frequent marijuana use.

 “My mom was sick,” Johnson said.